Merkel remains cautious on Macron's carbon neutrality plan | DW | 14.05.2019

 Merkel told Petersburg Dialog talks in Berlin involving environment ministers of 35 nations that climate change was a "fact" and the clamor from children and youth to avert "catastrophe" was understandable.

-Referring to a nine EU-nation initiative led by French President Emmanuel Macron and broached last week at the EU's Sibiu, Romania summit, Merkel on Tuesday said her ministers grouped within a special "climate cabinet" had yet to decide on the matter.
+Referring to a nine EU-nation initiative led by French President Emmanuel Macron and broached last week at the EU's summit in Sibiu, Romania, Merkel on Tuesday said her ministers grouped within a special "climate cabinet" had yet to decide on the matter.

 Read more: Schulze urges Merkel to join Macron's EU climate initiative